In The Desert

 Photography, How it was done

 Taking the photos was the easy part, to some extent it was boring.
 The computer work afterwards was very tedious and time consuming.
 You'd need a good grasp on graphics work to accomplish this.
 All the sun photos had to be centered in the backgrounds before the videos could be produced.
 The photo above showing the complete eclipse took over 40 layers that had to be stacked and put in order and then put in the exact arch that the sun followed that day.
-Not an easy job, but not impossible.
-Hope you enjoyed them.
+If for any reason you want to photography the sun, or partial eclipse, here's a few helpful tips.
 Below is a photo showing the filter we used for photographing the sun.

 The filter we ended up using was a KT Industries #10 gold plated welding filter.
 We made a mount out of a spray can cap that just fit over the end of the lens.
 This worked really well and didn't change the sun's coloration.
 All the exposure's for the time lapse were as follows: f 22 1/320 of a second, ISO 100.
 We used a remote release on the cameras.
 We also timed our shots.
 The eclipse time lapse was shot at every 15 seconds and the Luminance time lapse was shot at every 5 minutes.
 Both cameras were set to manual for exposure and focus.